northdata/api/doc/data-api-userguide/data-api-userguide.md

 retrieve company | https://www.northdata.de/_api/company/v1/company
 retrieve publications of a company  | https://www.northdata.de/_api/company/v1/publications

-The company is referenced using one or more of the following parameters (which combinations to use depends on your use case and will be explained below).
+The company is referenced using one or more of the following parameters.
+Which combinations to use depends on your use case and will be explained further below.

 Parameter name | Type | Explanation
 ---------------|------|------------